trevp/tripledh/tripledh.md

     B"               Bob's extra ephemeral public key
     SKA              Alice's session key for sending messages SKB              Bob's session key for sending messages
-    <any>            Any byte sequence
+    <data>           Any byte sequence
     ID               Identity data for the session (e.g. identity public keys, certificates, names, etc.)

 2.3.
 Setup
 -

-Two parties each have a long-term "identity" keypair, comprised of Diffie-Hellman or Elliptic Curve Diffie-Hellman values.
-Both parties also have a short-term "ephemeral" keypair, also comprised of Diffie-Hellman or Elliptic Curve Diffie-Hellman values.
+Two parties each have a long-term "identity" DH key pair.
+Both parties also have a short-term "ephemeral" key pair.

-All keypairs must use the same (EC)DH parameters, so that the `DH()` function is defined between all public keys.
+All key pairs must use the same DH group, so that the `DH()` function is defined between all public keys.

 In some TripleDH variants the Alice and Bob roles are symmetric, and